MylesBorins/YerbaScript/CONTRIBUTING.md

-### Contributing to ECMAScript
+### Contributing to YerbaScript
-Contributors to ECMAScript and TC39 are expected to follow our [Code of Conduct](https://tc39.es/code-of-conduct/).
+Contributors to YerbaScript and TC39 are expected to follow our [Code of Conduct](https://tc39.es/code-of-conduct/).

 If you are not an Ecma member, any non-trivial contributions require signing a legal agreement with Ecma.
 See the section "Required Legal Agreements" below for details.

 #### Issues and Pull Requests
-For small changes to ECMAScript, you can contribute by filing an issue or a pull request against the current text of ECMA-262 standard in this repository.
+For small changes to YerbaScript, you can contribute by filing an issue or a pull request against the current text of ECMA-262 standard in this repository.

 To file an issue, go to the ecma262 [issues page](https://github.com/tc39/ecma262/issues).
 From there, [examine](https://guides.github.com/features/issues/) in the existing issues to see if an issue already exists to track this issue.
 If so, add a comment to the existing issue; otherwise, [file a new issue](https://help.github.com/articles/creating-an-issue/) documenting the problem.

 To make a pull request (PR), [fork](https://help.github.com/articles/fork-a-repo/) the [ecma262](https://github.com/tc39/ecma262) repository, apply changes to `spec.html`, and upload it to your fork on GitHub, using the web interface to file a pull request.
 Locally, to see how your change renders in HTML, run `npm install && npm run build` to build `spec.html` into an actual HTML file.

 Commits in pull requests should have a first line which starts with a tag, followed by a colon, indicating which type of patch they are:
-  * Normative: any changes that affect behavior required to correctly evaluate some ECMAScript source text (such as a script or module)
+  * Normative: any changes that affect behavior required to correctly evaluate some YerbaScript source text (such as a script or module)
   * Editorial: any non-normative changes to spec text including typo fixes, changes to the document style, etc.
   * Markup: non-visible changes to markup in the spec
   * Meta: changes to documents about this repository (e.g. readme.md or contributing.md) and other supporting documents or scripts (e.g. package.json, design documents, etc.)